High-power laser beam shaping using a metasurface for shock excitation and focusing at the microscale

-Shock waves are of fundamental and practical interest to many fields including materials science\cite{veysset2015laser}, physical chemistry \cite{dlott2011new, li2022high}, astrophysics \cite{millot2019nanosecond}, medical therapies \cite{chaussy1980extracorporeally}, and many others.
-In particular, through the study of shock propagation in condensed matters, important information on the equation of state subjected to high pressures can be extracted.
-In classical laser-shock experiments, shock waves are generated by the deposition of pulsed laser energy in a planar photoacoustic transducer layer, deposited onto a sample.
-Absorption of the laser energy launches an out-of-plane shock wave into the sample.
-In these experiments, the shock wave is interrogated optically, after propagation through the material, at either a free surface or the interface of a transparent substrate.
-Such laser induced shock wave techniques have typically been limited to large laser facilities, where high energy laser pulses are readily available.
-Typical laser-shock excitation efficiency, demonstrated at LCLS and the OMEGA laser facilities, range from 15 GPa/J to 100 GPa/J \cite{mcbride2019phase,igumenshchev2017three}.
+Shock waves have broad significance across various fields, such as materials science \cite{veysset2015laser}, physical chemistry \cite{dlott2011new, li2022high}, astrophysics \cite{millot2019nanosecond}, medical therapies \cite{chaussy1980extracorporeally}, and more.
+In particular, information regarding high-pressure equations of state can be extracted through the study of shock propagation in condensed matter.
+In classical laser-shock experiments, shock waves are generated by delivering pulsed laser energy to a planar photoacoustic transducer layer deposited onto a sample.
+The absorption of laser energy induces an out-of-plane shock wave that travels into the sample.
+Commonly in these experiments, the shock wave is probed after propagation through the material at either a free surface or the interface of a transparent substrate.
+Such laser-induced shock wave techniques have typically been conducted at large-scale facilities, where high-energy laser pulses are readily available, often conveniently coupled with coherent x-ray sources or other techniques that enable advanced probing of the shock waves in samples.
+Given comparable shock durations of several nanoseconds in these experiments, the efficiency of laser-shock excitation can be quantified as the ratio of achieved shock pressure to the input laser pulse energy.
+Experimental campaigns conducted at the LCLS and OMEGA laser facilities have consistently revealed that the laser-shock excitation efficiency typically ranges from 15 GPa/J to 100 GPa/J \cite{mcbride2019phase,igumenshchev2017three}.
+Improving this efficiency is crucial for reaching the goal of achieving breakeven fusion.